liamodwyer/github-pages/_workshop/tracking-changes.md

   Initial Commit
   Untracked files
 ```
 Git has noticed the new file.
-But it calls it an untracked file.
-We’ll add it as it tells us we should:
+But it calls it an _untracked_ file.
+We’ll _add_ it as it prompts us to and tell Git to track this file:
 ```
 $ git add article.md
 ```
 Let’s add some content to our empty `article.md` file.
-We can add content from the command line combining `echo` and `>` which directs the content to whatever we put after the `>`.
-We'll use the `cat` to check that the output has been written to the file:
+📌 _We can add content from the command line combining `echo` and `>` which directs the content to whatever we put after the `>`.
+We'll use the `cat` to check that the output has been written to the file:_
 ```
 $ echo “# How To Use Git to Manage Your Writing Project” > article.md
 $ cat article.md
 $ git status
-  On branch master
+  On branch main
   Initial commit
   changes to be committed
   new file: article.md
   Changes not staged for commit
   modified: article.md
 ```
-Git has spotted the new changes to our file, but we haven’t staged (or _added_) them yet.
+So Git has spotted the new changes to our file, but we haven’t staged (or _added_) them yet.
 Let's do that and then _commit_ it to our repository, which will be our first commit or snapshot.
-When we use the 'commit' command we have to add a message, signified by the `-m` flag.
-These commit messages should be meaningful so that they can be recognised as a point in time of a file or project, should we wish to roll back to it.
+📌 _When we use the 'commit' command we have to add a message, signified by the `-m` flag.
+These commit messages should be meaningful so that they can be recognised as a point in time of a file or project, should we wish to roll back to it._
 ```
 $ git add article.md
 $ git commit -m 'Add initial version of article'
 ```
+📌 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git directory`.
+This permanent copy is called a commit (or revision) and has a unique hash or identifier which has a short and long version.

 Now if we do a _git status_ we should see everything is up to date:
 ```
 $ git status
-  On branch master
+  On branch main
   Nothing to commit, working tree clean
 ```
 We can check our repository history using `git log`.
+This lists all commits made to a repository in reverse chronological order.
+The listing for each commit includes the commit’s full identifier (which starts with the same characters as the short identifier printed by the git commit command earlier), the commit’s author, when it was created, and the log message Git was given when the commit was created.

 Let's make a new entry to our `article.md` file.
 We can use `>>` to append content (rather than overwrite)
 ```
 $ echo "### Introduction" >> article.md
 ```
-No do a `git status` and see if git recognises that a change has been made.
+Now do a `git status` to check if git recognises that a change has been made.
 If we want to see what the changes or differences are we can do that by using another git command, `git diff`
 ```
 $ git diff